zachgk/catln/docs/README.md

 This format can be used to represent both code and data.
 For example, `addInts(Int left, Int right)` would be a tuple for the addition function.
 Something like `Point(Int x, Int y)` could represent a simple data type.

 With this key structure, it allows for a simple and powerful definition of types: a set of named tuples.
-Any type feature, no matter how complicated, simply reduces into these sets making them easy to combine and reason about.
+Any type feature, no matter how complicated, simply reduces into these sets making them easy to use and reason about.

-Types can also be combined.
+Types can be combined.
 By taking the union of types, it can represent all the power of many features including enums, sum types, inheritance, and type classes.

 Types can also intersect by using type properties like `List_sorted(True)_length<Int_gt(5)>`.
 The intersection allows for more information about types to be expressed and inferred through type inference.
 It can then be used for purposes such as optimization or even simple formal verification of [assertions](philosophy/assertions.md).
 [See more about the type theory here](philosophy/typeTheory.md).

 ### Arrows